Olympic Day Volunteer Trip Details

 Overview

-Your adventure is led by a highly experienced and well-traveled Kids Play Int’l Ambassador(s).
-When you decide to travel with a purpose with Kids Play Int’l, get ready to move, learn, discover and be inspired!
+Guided by Kids Play Int’l Ambassadors: Your adventure will be led by experienced and well-traveled Kids Play International Ambassador(s).
+When you choose to travel with a purpose alongside Kids Play International, prepare to move, learn, discover, and be inspired under their guidance.

 Itinerary